seekers-dev/seekers-wiki/docs/getting-started/tutorial.md

 Note that the "arguments" of this function, i.e. the data it will make its decisions on, are on the top line after the `def` keyword, initiating a function definition.
 After this top line, you could do all sorts of calculations, loops or alternatives (as explained later) that modify the target or magnet state of your seekers.
 To conclude your decide function, it "returns" your seekers, i.e. it tells the game what you want to do in this tick.
 Everything that is contained in your function _has to_ be indented, usually by 4 space characters.

 This is everything your AI definitely _needs_.
 It won't win you games though since we trained it to do, well, nothing (yet).
-To test our AI, don't forget to save the file and let's have a look at a command we have used earlier:
+To test our AI, don't forget to save the file and let's have a look at a command we are about to use:

 ```shell
 python run_seekers.py ./[AI1 path] ./[AI2 path]